UK Environment Act 2021

 What is the Environment Act 2021?

-The Environment Act became law in England in November 2021.
-The legislation aims to improve air and water quality, tackle waste, increase recycling, halt species decline, and improve our natural environment.
+In November 2021, an innovative framework for environmental protection became law in England.
+This legislation—formally called the Environment Act 2021—aims to improve air and water quality, tackle waste, increase recycling, halt species decline, and improve our natural environment.

 Part 5, Section 82 of the Act, states that all English water utilities are to continuously monitor water quality upstream and downstream of all sewage storm overflows and sewage treatment works, which discharge into a watercourse.